Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Plenty has ten operational public transport stops, all of which are bus stops.
-These stops are served by four distinct routes that together facilitate 1,349 weekly passenger trips.
-The accessibility of these transport services is moderate, with residents generally situated 583 meters away from the nearest stop.
+Plenty has ten operational public transport stops, all of which are bus services.
+These stops are served by four distinct routes, collectively facilitating 1,349 weekly passenger journeys.
+Transport accessibility is deemed moderate, with residents typically residing 583 metres from the nearest stop.
+As a predominantly residential area, most commuters travel outward.
+Cars remain the primary mode of transport, used by 97% of residents.
+On average, there are 2.5 vehicles per dwelling, surpassing the regional norm.

 Frequently Asked Questions - Transport